 Should you shave before or after showering?
 The answer is yes.

-After you trim, you can shower.
-This gets rid of most of the irritants.
-It cleans you.
-It softens everything.
+After you trim, jump in the shower to get rid of the irritants and cleanup.
 After your shower, you can do your shaving.
 You get the best of every world, and cleanup is a lot easier since you already dealt with most of the mess.

 If you shave regularly enough that you don't need a pre-trim, you can shake things up.
 Use a warm-water washcloth to clean the area before you shave.
 This gets things soft and clean.
 Then you can shave and follow up with a shower.